Newborn Session Prep Guide!!

 When baby needs a break, we’ll take a break.
 Don’t stress if baby gets fussy.
 If baby needs to stop to eat or have their diaper changed, we most definitely will.
 Most babies need to eat at least once during their session.
 It’s hard work looking that cute.

 Babies do very well in the studio for posing when they are in a very deep sleep.
 To encourage this we highly recommend, stimulating the baby at least two hours before your scheduled arrival, a warm bath always does the trick.
-This also means keeping them awake during the car ride here and refrain from feeding 2 hours before arrival as well.
+By all means try to keep your baby awake until our arrival time.

 As mentioned we’ve seen it all, unfortunately their have been a few moms that will say,” my baby sleeps through anything”.
 Well come to find out in a very unfortunate way, no they actually don’t.

-Once you arrive you will feed your baby right away, once burped, we will then start preparing him/her for their session, meaning any and all clothing must be taken off, except for the diaper.
-As you might know babies don’t like the feeling of being naked, they want to be warm and completely snuggled (although we will have a small heater in place to keep them warm) still, they are naked.
+Once we arrive you will feed your baby right away, once burped, we will then start preparing him/her for their session, meaning any and all clothing must be taken off, except for the diaper.
+As you might know babies don’t like the feeling of being naked, they want to be warm and completely snuggled.
 That alone completely startles and wakes up a baby faster than anyone expected and because of that, they are now fully awake.
 Some babies fall into a deep sleep once picked up, wrap in a small blanket and soothed for about 15 minutes and then there are the babies that have been asleep for 3+ hours before arriving and are now refusing to go to sleep.
 Ahhhh, gotta love being a newborn..lol!♥

 From experience, babies that have been asleep prior to arrival are unfortunately the babies that are more difficult to pose because as soon as the blanket comes off, they get startled again and it’s back to trying to put them to sleep.
 That alone can take up to an hour, if not more and unfortunately does count against your session time.